Mentors for Growth

 who can become a mentor

-We are looking for people from JCU's global community with 5+ years of experience in the areas of entrepreneurship, social business, social innovation and fundraising.
+We are looking for people from JCU's global community with 5+ years of experience, particularly in the areas of entrepreneurship, social business, social innovation and fundraising.
 Mentors are successful professionals who appreciate the support and inspiration they have received along the way and who want to give back by helping their mentees grow as people and as professionals.

 Our mentors are members of our community, either as Alumni or as Friends of the Institute, thus ensuring an understanding of our culture and values, and consequently facilitating the establishment of a rapport.